Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Numerical Simulations

 where $\left \|K_U^{P}- K_U^{E}\right \|_2= 0.0059$ and $\left \|K_U^{P}- K_U^{A}\right \|_2=5.0681\times 10^{-5}$.
 In addition, we have $f^{P}-f^{E}=4.2013\times 10^{-5}>0$ and $f^{P}-f^{A}=1.9986\times 10^{-6}>0$.

-All the above results demonstrate the effectiveness of our proposed GBA-P and GBA-A algorithms.
+All the above results demonstrate the effectiveness of our proposed GAB-P and GAB-A algorithms.

-Fig. \ref{fig4} depicts the objective value of \eqref{eq1} versus the number of iterations of the proposed GBA-P and GBA-A algorithms for the four examples above.
-It is observed that both algorithms converge quickly, with the GBA-P algorithm converging even more rapidly.
+Fig. \ref{fig4} depicts the objective value of \eqref{eq1} versus the number of iterations of the proposed GAB-P and GAB-A algorithms for the four examples above.
+It is observed that both algorithms converge quickly, with the GAB-P algorithm converging even more rapidly.

+Then, we obtain the capacity regions of the Gaussian vector BCs corresponding to the above four examples in Fig. \ref{figc} by traversing $\lambda$.
+Specifically, we solve the optimization problem \eqref{eq1} with $R_1+ \lambda R_2$ and $R_2+ \lambda R_1$ as objective functions for $\lambda >1$, respectively.
+In the latter case, the roles of $R_1$ and $R_2$ are interchanged in the proposed Gaussian AB algorithms.
+A comparison of the channel models in Examples 2 and 3 reveals that the noise covariance matrix of Example 3 is greater than that of Example 2 in the positive semidefinite ordering.
+Consequently, the capacity region of Example 3 is contained within that of Example 2, as presented in Fig. \ref{figc}.

-For larger $n$, we compare our proposed GBA-P and GBA-A algorithms with the DCProx algorithm in \cite{yao2023globally}.
+For larger $n$, we compare our proposed GAB-P and GAB-A algorithms with the DCProx algorithm in \cite{yao2023globally}.

 Fig. \ref{fig1} depicts the objective value of (\ref{eq1}) versus the number of iterations with $n=100$.
-It is observed that our proposed GBA-P and GBA-A algorithms, as well as the DCProx algorithm with appropriate parameters, all exhibit satisfactory convergence performance.
+It is observed that our proposed GAB-P and GAB-A algorithms, as well as the DCProx algorithm with appropriate parameters, all exhibit satisfactory convergence performance.
 However, the DCProx algorithm suffers from fluctuations and the corresponding solution falls outside of the feasible set.
 In contrast, our proposed algorithms do not require parameter tuning and guarantee that each iterate is feasible.

-Next, we present the performance of our proposed GBA-P algorithm under varying values of $\lambda$ with $n=100$ in Fig. \ref{fig2}.
+Next, we present the performance of our proposed GAB-P algorithm under varying values of $\lambda$ with $n=100$ in Fig. \ref{fig2}.
 As observed in Fig. \ref{fig2}, the objective value of \eqref{eq1} increases as $\lambda$ increases, and our algorithm demonstrates stable convergence performance across different values of $\lambda$.